19hours/sg-statutes/Acts/Police Force Act.md

 (i) for the purpose of personating or representing himself as a police officer; or

-(ii) knowing that is likely to cause any member of the public to believe that he is a police officer;
+(ii) knowing that it is likely to cause any member of the public to believe that he is a police officer;

+[Act 53 of 2018 wef 13/05/2019]

 (b) uses the designation of a police officer or a rank of the Police Force or the Special Constabulary, in connection with any business, occupation or employment —

 (i) for the purpose of personating or representing himself as a police officer; or

-(ii) knowing that is likely to cause any member of the public to believe that he is a police officer;
+(ii) knowing that it is likely to cause any member of the public to believe that he is a police officer;

+[Act 53 of 2018 wef 13/05/2019]

 (c) represents himself, by word or conduct, to be a police officer for the purpose of personating or representing himself as a police officer; or